“We make a living by what we get, but we make a life by what we give.” – Winston Churchill

 Rebeccah Potavin received her Master of Education in Educational Administration and Supervision from Arizona State University in 2009 and her Bachelors in Elementary Education from the University of Arizona in 2002.
 Her educational career has been multi-faceted and led her through a journey of teaching and serving others.
 As a former K-8 Principal, Rebeccah continued to seek ways to relieve stress and tension which furthered her love and passion for yoga.
 Through the physical practice of yoga, she built a stronger connection to her mind, body and spirit.
 This connection led her to want to know more about the history and origins of asana and the eight limbs of yoga.
 As a lifelong learner, Rebeccah decided to further her knowledge and practice of yoga by completing a 200 hour yoga teacher training in 2015 with John Salisbury.
 She has continued to increase her depth of knowledge by attending various workshops and trainings and is currently completing her 300 hour yoga certification with John Salisbury at Modern Yoga.
 Her background in education has given her a deep understanding of explicit and differentiated instruction which translates in the studio through breathwork, alignment, cuing and safe sequencing as she strives to make yoga accessible for every student.

 Joy began practicing yoga over twenty years ago.
 Having a strong interest in dance, she was first attracted to the movement of the poses.
 She soon learned that there was so much more.
 The integration of breath, body and mind brings her a sense of calm energy and well-being that she strives to share with her students.
 She focuses on alignment to make the practice both safe and accessible for all.
 Her goal is for her students to feel good both on and off the mat.
 An avid storyteller, Joy enjoys relating the ways that yoga may be brought off the mat and integrated into our daily lives.
 “For me, teaching yoga is practicing yoga – it brings me a sense of peace that I hope to share with others.”
-Joy completed her 200-Hour Yoga Teacher Training at Yoga Breeze and is currently obtaining her 500-Hour level at Yoga Breeze.
+Joy completed her 500-Hour Yoga Teacher Training at Yoga Breeze.

 Amber’s yoga journey began in 1998.
 She instantly fell in love with how the practice allowed her mind, body and soul to harmoniously unite.
 These feelings were foreign to her competitive nature from years of athletic competition.
 She found a regular yoga practice to be just the counterbalance she needed.
 Finally, after many years and many yogic journeys she heeded to the call of teaching.
 Amber is an E-500 hr RYT.
 Her first 200 hours were through YogaWorks and an additional 500+ with SmartFLOW by Annie Carpenter.
 The training she has received through her master instructor, Annie, gives her the necessary tools and confidence to provide each student with proper alignment, intelligent sequencing, and creative individualized transformational techniques.
 You’ll find Amber’s classes to be uplifting in nature~always seeking the balance.
 Bringing yoga to the masses is truly her joy to share with everyone.